Bring the beauty and coziness of Thanksgiving to your home with these 25 easy Thanksgiving ideas.

-If you don’t want to do the whole meal outside why not serve hot drinks, libation, and appetizers outside or dessert!
+If you don’t want to do the whole meal outside, why not serve hot drinks, libation, and appetizers outside or dessert!

 DONATE TO YOUR LOCAL FOOD BANK

+The weekend after Thanksgiving is the perfect time to start getting into the Christmas Spirit!
 We usually do something like go to a Christmas show or tour a special historical place decked out for Christmas as a way to kick off the Christmas holiday the weekend after Thanksgiving.